 Questions related to use of LDMS in MTN-016 may be directed to Pam Kunjara or Urvi Parikh at the NL or LDMS Technical (User) Support.
-Usual business hours for LDMS User Support are 12:00 am - 6:00 pm (U.S. ET) on Monday through Friday.
-This will allow international laboratories to receive immediate support via phone or email for any LDMS issues or questions.
-LDMS use support will also be available via pagers from 6:00 pm to 12:00 am Monday through Friday and on weekends if the site is locked out of the LDMS or experiencing errors that prevent the completion of LDMS work.
-Please contact LDMS User Support as follows:
+Usual business hours for LDMS User Support are 7:00 am - 6:00 pm (U.S. ET) on Monday through Friday.
+All other hours and weekends, an on-call user support specialist will be available.
+Contact LDMS User Support at: